-The business process core is defined in terms of sequential, parallel and decision-based composition of building blocks called tasks, à la BPMN [16].
+The business process core is defined in terms of sequential, parallel and decision-based composition of building blocks called tasks, à la BPMN [18].
 In this paper we use the graphical workflow notation of [9], due to its expressive power and our familiarity with it.
 However, STPOWLA is intended to be independent of the workflow language.
-E.g., UML activity diagrams possibly extended to accommodate useful workflow operators, can be used.
+E.g., UML activity diagrams possibly extended to accommodate useful workflow operators like in UML4SOA [14], can be used.

 The finer details of the business process are expressed by policies.
 These can define functional and non-functional requirements of a task execution.
 Furthermore, they can provide overarching business constraints, that is a set of rules specified at a global, enterprise or project level and applicable to the whole workflow.
-The last part that policies might be play is concenred with suggesting resolutions to particular problems in the process execution (e.g. "do not use a service from X, rather use an equivalent service from Y").
+Finally, policies might suggest resolutions to particular problems in the process execution (e.g. "do not use a service from X, rather use an equivalent service from Y").

-So, the second ingredient is a policy language: here we use APPEL [19, 21].
-Though developed in the context of telecommunications, APPEL is a general language for expressing policies in a variety of application domains.
-It is conceived with a clear separation between the core language and its specialization for concrete domains, which turns out very useful for our purposes.
+So, the second ingredient is a policy language: here we use APPEL [21, 23].
+Developed in the context of telecommunications, APPEL is a general language for expressing policies in a variety of application domains: It is conceived with a clear separation between the core language and its specialization for concrete domains, separation which turns out very useful for our purposes.

-The third notable characteristics of STPOWLA is that it is targeted to SOAs (see, e.g. [2]).
-Its users, though informatically naïfs, should be aware that the business is ultimately carried out by services, i.e. computational entities that are characterized by two series of parameters: the invocation parameters (related to their functionalities), and the Service Level Agreement (SLA) parameters.
+The third notable characteristic of STPOWLA is that it is targeted to SOA (see, e.g. [2]).
+Its users, though informatically naïf, should be aware that the business is ultimately carried out by services, i.e. computational entities that are characterized by two series of parameters: the invocation parameters (related to their functionalities), and the Service Level Agreement (SLA) parameters.
 Stakeholders can adapt the core workflow by modifying these agreements.

-STPOWLA addresses integration of business processes with Service Oriented Architectures at a high (that is close to the business goals) level of abstraction.
-It is natural to think that any of the languages used with STPOWLA , e.g. the polcies or workflows are compiled into XML notations abiding Web service standards.
-In fact we see this compilation to existing standards were appropriate as key to the interoperaibility at an implementation level.
+STPOWLA addresses integration of business processes with Service Oriented Architectures at a high level of abstraction, that is close to the business goals.
+It is natural to think that any of the languages used with STPOWLAfor policies and workflows are compiled into XML notations abiding Web service standards.
+In fact we see this compilation to existing standards were appropriate as key to the interoperability at an implementation level.